Five Tips for a Better Catholic School Website

 LPi • July 28, 2022

-What’s the secret to creating the perfect website for a Catholic school?
+What’s the secret to creating the perfect website for a Catholic school (or even for a Catholic parish)?
 There are a lot of factors that can make or break a website, and so much depends on the mission and culture of each individual school.
 Elements like content presentation and mobile friendliness, however, are universally important.
 Read on to find out more about those crucial factors and to explore other ways to improve your school’s online presence.

 Put Catholicism Front and Center